robotics-devroom/robotics-devroom.github.io/cfp/fosdem26.md

 * Demos: TBD

 ## Submission process
-Please submit your proposals at https://fosdem.org/submit before 2025-11-16 22:00 (Europe/Brussels UTC+1).
+Please [submit your proposals](https://fosdem.org/submit) before 2025-12-01 22:00 (Europe/Brussels UTC+1).

 If you already have an account from a previous year, you should reuse it so all recorded FOSDEM contributions are associated with your profile.

 When submitting your proposal, select 'Robotics and Simulation' from the track drop-down menu and specify the length and format of the talk.

 ## Requirements